ibm-cloud-architecture/refarch-cloudnative-resiliency/mysql-cluster/README.md

 Executed_Gtid_Set:
 ```

-Use docker ps output to discover the IP that the slave should connect to for replication:
+If using docker, use the `docker ps` output to discover the IP that the slave should connect to for replication:
 ```
 # docker ps
 CONTAINER ID        IMAGE               COMMAND                  CREATED             STATUS              PORTS                           NAMES